Convert JPG to AVIF — Archival Compression, Encoded Locally

 When the batch is done, a ZIP containing every converted file downloads automatically.
 No re-upload, no waiting on a server.

-JPG vs AVIF at a glance
+JPG vs AVIF — the tradeoff at a glance

 Criterion JPG / JPEG WebP

-Browser support Universal ~95% (iOS 16.4+, Chrome 85+, Firefox 93+)
+Browser support (2026) Universal Chrome 85+, Firefox 93+, Safari 16.4+

-How to convert JPG to AVIF
+From JPG archive to AVIF archive

 1. 1